Our dog came into our life by accident, and we are constantly grateful – even now that he’s gone.

 15. He’s a really kooky dog and does stuff like this when he’s comfortable.

-16. He stretches out his front legs so straight that Brian has dubbed this pose “Super Dog” (as in “flying through the air with the greatest of ease”).
+16. Or this when he stretches out his front legs so straight that Brian has dubbed this pose “Super Dog” (as in “flying through the air with the greatest of ease”).

 17. Newcomers who are lucky enough to see this pose always crack up – it pretty funny to see.

 18. Having a dog is not frugal.
-I think Dear Ramsey says to get rid of them (in his subtle way).
+I think Dave Ramsey says to get rid of them (in his subtle way).

-19. He’s wormed his way into our hearts (yes, even my heart) and our life and we will gladly give up other things in order to have him.
+19. He’s wormed his way into our hearts (yes, even my heart) and our life and we will gladly give up other things in order to have him, thank you very much Mr. Ramsey.

 20. Though when it’s time for the “poop patrol” I remind everyone that I didn’t want a dog.